pensjonatus/flash-fiction/blog/happy-birthday.md

 ---
-title: 'Happy Birthday'
+title: Happy Birthday
 date: '2012-11-18'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Wei was in trouble.
 He was trying to pinch a sweet bun from a stand and the guy